Kirk-Wang/Cloud-Native/README.md

 * Together, these services form the control plane of our cluster
 * The control plane is also called the "master"

+### Running the control plane on special nodes
+* It is common to reserve a dedicated node for the control plane
+  * (Except for single-node development clusters, like when using minikube)
+* This node is then called a "master"
+  * (Yes,this is ambiguous:is the "master" a node, or the whole control plane?)
+* Normal applications are restricted from running on this node
+  * (By using a mechanism called "taints")
+* When high availability is required, each service of the control plane must be resilient
+* The control plane is then replicated on multiple nodes
+  * (This is sometimes called a "multi-master" setup)

 ------------------------------------------------------------
 ------------------------------------------------------------